rachderossi/front-end-projects/README.md

 ### Continued development

-Learn more about responsive web design,as you can see on my code I only made layout for screen size width 375px or 1440px.
+Learn more about responsive web design, as you can see on my code I only made layout for screen size width 375px or 1440px.
 I would like to make this work for any type of device size.